 “ Excellent tutor, very good course.
 Interesting and motivating ”

-Over the duration of the Presentation Skills short course, you will learn to develop an effective preparation process, including:
+Over the duration of the Presentation Skills short course, you will learn new approaches and techniques, including:

 Introductions & Objectives